tj/watch/Readme.md

 jade < templates/foo.jade > templates/foo.html
 ```

  We can also add a `clean` pseudo-target to remove the compiled files with `make clean`.
-Here it's listed to the right of `.PHONY:`, telling make that it does not expect a file named `./clean` on the fs, so it wont compare mtimes etc. Make is smart about re-executing these actions, if you `make` again you'll notice that since none of the dependencies have changed it'll simply tell you "make: Nothing to be done for `all'.", now doesn't this seem familiar? kinda like all these ad-hoc file watchers hey.
+Here it's listed to the right of `.PHONY:`, telling make that it does not expect a file named `./clean` on the fs, so it wont compare mtimes etc. Make is smart about re-executing these actions, if you `make` again you'll notice that since none of the dependencies have changed it'll simply tell you "make: Nothing to be done for `all'.".

 ```make
 JADE = $(shell find templates -name "*.jade")